-Jenelle Evans’ Custody Of Jace Battle With Mom Heats Up, When Will It Be Over?
+Jenelle Evans Seeks Custody Of Jace, Court Battle With Mom Heats Up

-Jenelle Evans’ custody battle over her son Jace is far from over, with the now seven-year-old lad facing the prospect of living with his grandmother, Barbara, forever as his mother continues to face personal demons.
+Jenelle Evans’ custody battle over her son Jace is far from over, with the now-7-year-old boy facing the prospect of living with his grandmother, Barbara, forever as his mother continues to face personal demons.

 Jace Vahn Evans, Jenelle’s first child, with whom she was pregnant when she was in her late teens (which is how she qualified to be on Teen Mom 2), was born August 2, 2009, before Jenelle had even turned 18.
 His father, Andrew Lewis, has little to no contact with him and is largely out of the picture.